prpole/dissertation/chapter1/article/hland_article.md

 descriptions.
 But these events are subordinated to the needs of the setting rather than the other way around.
-Any human-centric chain of events essentially concludes when the men’s attempted escape from Herland is thwarted.
-Indeed, the typical adventure narrative that leads to that point appears to be a slightly tongue-in-cheek red herring: brave, masculine explorers reconnoiter and infiltrate an unheard of land, are captured and imprisoned, effect a daring escape---only to be re-captured by laughing women who were a step ahead of them the whole time.
-The adventure plot gives way instead to an ecosystem-focused narrative in which three new elements, the three men, are considered for introduction into the overlapping human and non-human systems.
+Any human-centric chain of events essentially concludes when the men’s attempted escape from Herland is thwarted, giving way instead to a system-focused narrative in which three new elements, the three men, are considered for introduction into the overlapping human and non-human processes.
 Only when they are “tamed and trained to a degree [the Herlanders] considered safe” are the men “at last brought out to see the country, to know the people.”[@gilman_herland_2012 98] The three men represent three different outcomes: Jeff is